 To Chill or Not to Chill?

 I’m leaving this up to you!
 When I first made these cookies, I chilled the cookie dough for 2 hours, my usual amount of time, and the cookies had a lovely crisp edge with a chewy center.
-They were delicious, but tasted like all my other chocolate chip cookies.
+They were delicious, but tasted like my soft chocolate chip cookies.
 I wanted something different– a thinner cookie with an overall crunch.
 So I chilled the cookie dough for 1 hour.
 The edges were super crispy and the centers were slightly chewy.
 They were REALLY tasty.
 Finally, I tested the cookie dough without chilling it.
 Cookies were thin and crisp.
 We loved them.